rinusser/UEFIStarter/INSTALL.manual.md

 Set the maximum thread number to the number of available CPU cores +1.
 I'm working in a VM with 6 cores, so I'm using 7 threads.
 If you can spare the cores the build process will make good use of these.

-The Makefile needs a few changes (a lot of these issues will be improved in [EFI-5](https://github.com/rinusser/UEFIStarter/issues/5)):
+The Makefile needs a few changes:

-* set OVMF\_IMAGE to a copy of the OVMF image
+* set OVMF\_IMAGE to your copy of the OVMF image
-* replace /mnt/ueficode/ with the path to your copy of this repository
-* replace /mnt/uefi with a mount point for the generated file system
-* replace /dev/loop0 with an available loop device
+* set LOOP\_DEVICE to an available loop device

 The system user needs sudo privileges for these commands: